 Maria and Mano Ladrones

 Maria is a thief that crossed paths with the Bagges once.
 Her partner-in-crime, Mano, is a disembodied hand.

 A robot half-sphere in a color scheme like Courage made by Di Lung in order to make "better dog".
 It does everything right that Courage can do but is defeated despite a heavy beating put on Courage by his own sheer willpower to survive.

 The Raccoon Twins

-Two violent raccoons that terrorized Courage and the Bagges when they went camping.
+Two violent raccoon who terrorized Courage and the Bagges when they went camping.

-An old singer that Eustace was a big fan of.
+An old singer whom Eustace was a big fan of.
 His spirit is trapped in a record, and he comes out when played.
 He sought a victim to replace himself as a prisoner to his music.